BermudaRonin/alx_be_python/python_introduction/README.md

 ## future_age_calculator.py
 Practice receiving user input in Python and perform a simple arithmetic operation to calculate the user’s age in a future year.

+## finance_calculator.py
+Use user input, variables, and arithmetic operations to calculate and provide feedback on a user’s monthly savings and potential future savings without applying conditional statements.